sr99622/libonvif/README.md

 * ### Pre-process (DEFAULT)

   This mode of recording is the most efficient.
-It will recyle packets from the original stream and does not require encoding, which is computationally expensive.
+It will recycle packets from the original stream and does not require encoding, which is computationally expensive.
   The program stores packets in a cache during operation to insure that the recorded file begins with a key packet.
 This is important for full recovery